MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/app-window.md

 ## Reuse XAML elements

-An AppWindow lets you have multiple XAML trees with the same UI thread.
+An [AppWindow](/uwp/api/windows.ui.windowmanagement.appwindow) lets you have multiple XAML trees with the same UI thread.
 However, a XAML element can only be added to a XAML tree once.
 If you want to move a part of your UI from one window to another, you have to manage it's placement in the XAML tree.

-This example shows how to reuse a ColorPicker control while moving it between the main window and a secondary window.
+This example shows how to reuse a [ColorPicker](/uwp/api/windows.ui.xaml.controls.colorpicker) control while moving it between the main window and a secondary window.

-The color picker is declared in the XAML for MainPage, which places it in the MainPage XAML tree.
+The color picker is declared in the XAML for `MainPage`, which places it in the `MainPage` XAML tree.

 ```xaml
 <StackPanel x:Name="colorPickerContainer" Grid.Column="1" Background="WhiteSmoke">